James Hunt: Attempted comebacks

 In 1980, Hunt nearly made a comeback with McLaren at the United States Grand Prix West, asking for $1 million for the race.
-This opportunity came about when regular driver Alain Prost broke his wrist during practice for the previous round in South Africa, and was not fully fit to drive at Long Beach.
+This opportunity came about when regular driver Alain Prost broke his wrist during practice for the previous round in South Africa and was not fully fit to drive at Long Beach.
 The team's main sponsor, Marlboro, offered half the figure but negotiations ended after Hunt broke his leg while skiing.

-In 1982 Bernie Ecclestone, owner of the Brabham team, offered Hunt a salary of £2.6 million for the season but was rejected by Hunt.
+In 1982 Bernie Ecclestone, owner of the Brabham team, offered Hunt a salary of £2.6 million for the season but that figure was rejected by Hunt.
 In 1990, Hunt was in financial trouble with the loss of £180,000 investing in Lloyd's of London and considered a comeback with the Williams team.
-He had tested on the Paul Ricard Circuit a few months prior to test modern cars and was several seconds off the pace and believed he would be physically prepared.
-Hunt attempted to persuade John Hogan, VP Marketing of Philip Morris Europe, to support the possible comeback, and presented him with bank statement for proof of being indebted.
+He had tested at the Paul Ricard Circuit a few months prior, driving modern cars, and was several seconds off the pace but believed he would be physically prepared.
+Hunt attempted to persuade John Hogan, VP Marketing of Philip Morris Europe, to support the possible comeback, and presented him with a bank statement for proof of being indebted.